isomerpages/moe-bukitviewsec/_our-family/Parents/Parent Support Group.md

 </table>
 <hr>
 <h4><strong>Join BVSS Parent Support Group (PSG) today!</strong></h4>
-<p>Be part of the team that help bring out the best in your child’s secondary
+<p>Be part of the team that helps bring out the best in your child’s secondary
 school experience.
 Scan the QR code and complete the form to be a member of the PSG. (<em>* PSG members are also part of a PSG WhatsApp chat group where parents can connect with other parents and share resources.)</em>
 </p>